Project31/ansible-kubernetes-openshift-pi3/README.md

 Startup all nodes, you should be able to ping every node in your cluster.
 I added `n0` ... `n3` to my notebook's `/etc/hosts` pointing to `192.168.23.200` ... `192.168.23.203` for convenience.

-You should be able to ssh into every Pi with user *pi* and password *raspberry*.
+You should be able to ssh into every Pi with user *pirate* and password *hypriot*.
 Also, if you set up the forwarding on your desktop properly you should be able to ping from within the pi to the outside world.
+Internet access from the nodes is mandatory for setting up the nodes with Ansible

 ## Ansible Playbooks